BatGap Logo

 Rick: So give us an example of a form of God that would show up.
 I mean, what are you talking about?
 Krishna or something?

 David: Well, actually, yes, in that case.
-But I mean, they talk about the five in the Vedic context, they talk about five specific gods, but those are basically just personifications of principles, you could say, you know, fundamental principles.
+But I mean, in the Vedic context, they talk about five specific gods, but those are basically just personifications of principles, you could say—fundamental principles.
 And so how they show up for any given individual will vary.

 Rick: So if you’re growing up in a Native American context or something and never heard of the Vedas, and you were having this kind of unfoldment, maybe some Native American personification of the same principle would show up.